 The Provo River is a major source of public drinking water for the growing areas in Salt Lake, Utah, Wasatch and Summit Counties.
 The CUWCD, the JVWCD, the MWDSLS, all divert water from the Provo River to water treatment facilities for treatment and delivery for potable use.
-The preservation of good water quality is important to reduce the costs of expensive water treatment and improve the overall drinking water quality.
+The preservation of good water quality is important to reduce the costs of expensive water treatment.